matthew-brett/gitwash/doc/following_latest.rst

 You can still do ``git pull`` from time to time to merge the upstream code back into your local repository.

-If you find you'd like to give your changes back, then the just follow the instructions in :ref:`follower-to-developer`.
+If you find you'd like to give your changes back, then just follow the instructions in :ref:`follower-to-developer`.

 .. include:: substitutions.txt